khreathor/qrustyquake/README.md

    - The long-term goal for this port keeping it as well-maintained as a 1996 game can be.

+   - The whole "modernized" rendering system is a mess, akin to layers of makeup on a rotting corpse.
+I hope someone will rewrite it someday, or I'll have to do it myself.

 - Modern mod support

-   - Partially implemented, currently being worked on
+   - Mostly implemented, forever being worked on

 - Other modern features (optional)

-   - Colored lighting, .lit file support

    - More modern console